Neurodiversity Workplace Needs Assessment. Unlocking Neurodivergent Potential with Salusphere Global

 2. Individual and Manager Meeting

+Our certified assessor holds a confidential discussion with the employee to explore their workplace experiences and barriers in detail.
 A separate, focused conversation is held with the line manager to understand the organisational context and objectives.

 3. Report Delivery

 Following the assessment, you receive a detailed, practical report.
+This report outlines bespoke, recommended reasonable adjustments across four key areas:

 • Technology: